Symptom: You can’t forget that last bad golf shot. You take several shots, or even several holes, to recover from one bad swing or errant shot.

 So, you end up with a scorecard with mostly good scores, but a few really big numbers on a couple of consecutive holes.
 And so your handicap stays stubbornly high, even though most of your shots and holes are quite good.

 Did you like this tip?
-Will you remember it the next time you play?
-Tell your friends — Like, Tweet, Email, +1 below!
+Will you remember to forget your bad golf shot the next time you play?
+Then tell your friends — Like, Tweet, Email, or Pin below!